adobe/aepsdk-edgeconsent-ios/README.md

 # for app development, include all the following pods
 target 'YOUR_TARGET_NAME' do
-    pod 'AEPConsent'
+    pod 'AEPEdgeConsent'
     pod 'AEPEdge'
   	pod 'AEPCore'
   	pod 'AEPIdentity'
 end

-# for extension development, include AEPCore, AEPEdge, AEPConsent, and their dependencies
+# for extension development, include AEPCore, AEPEdge, AEPEdgeConsent, and their dependencies
 target 'YOUR_TARGET_NAME' do
-    pod 'AEPConsent'
+    pod 'AEPEdgeConsent'
     pod 'AEPEdge'
   	pod 'AEPCore'
 end